“When life hands you lemons, make hot dogs and lemonade!”

 “You can literally make your investment back the first day out.”

-It’s just this simple; Take one lemon and cut it in half.
+It's just this simple; Take one lemon and cut it in half.
 Place the lemon half in the juicer and press the handle down, repeat on the other half of lemon.
 Then empty the juice into your shaker.
 Add 1/3 cup of simple syrup. (simple syrup directions are below) Fill your shaker with ice, then add water to the top, place lid on and shake baby shake.
-Take of the lid and pour put one half of the lemon in your customers glass and fill the glass up with the contents of your shaker.
+Take off the lid and put one half of the lemon in your customers glass and fill the glass up with the contents of your shaker.
 You could go above and beyond and add a couple of mint leaves as well.
 That would be sexy as hell.

 What you need: